Digital Transformation – Focus on Culture, Not Using Technology?

 How do you change culture?

-Afiniti’s approach (which you can read about in another blog series here) works with four levers:
+Afiniti’s approach works with four levers:

 - Understanding and working with deep, core organisational values